raditya1117/HoneyBadger/fastapi-testing/article.md

         super().__init__(message)
 ```

-Next, we can create an exception handler using the `@app.exception_handler` decorator to handle the `InvalidOperationError` by raising an HTTPException to get the output for the API call.
+Next, we can create an exception handler using the `@app.exception_handler` decorator to handle the `InvalidOperationError` by returning a proper JSON response for the API call.

 ```
 # Register an exception handler to handle the InvalidOperationError exception